With summer ending in Naples, now is a good time to get ahead on air conditioner maintenance.

 2. Clean the Outside

-Then use the vacuum to slowly clean the metallic fins.
-These pieces are also referred to as condenser coils and transfer heat away from your system.
+Then turn on the vacuum to slowly clean the metallic fins.
+These pieces are also known as condenser coils and transfer heat away from your unit.

-You need to be careful with these fine coils.
-Bent or crinkled fins can affect efficiency.
+You need to be considerate of these fragile coils.
+Warped or crushed fins can impact efficiency.

 3. Fix Bent Fins

-Use a butter knife to rearrange warped fins.
-You can also buy a fin comb from an appliance parts store.
-A pro from Speedy Air Conditioning should handle large amounts of damage.
+Use a butter knife to rearrange misshapen fins.
+You can also buy a fin comb from an appliance part website.
+A pro from Speedy Air Conditioning should fix extensive damage.

 4. Clean the Inside

-After taking out the fan, fish out leaves and other yard rubbish.
-Then clean the inside of the system with a wet sponge.
+After removing the fan, fish out leaves and other yard litter.
+Then wipe the inside of the equipment with a wet rag.

 The only coil cleaner you need is water.
 Use gentle pressure from a hose nozzle to wash the fins, directing water from the inside out.
-Reinstall the fan once you’re finished.
+Put the fan back in once you’re completed.

 5. Test Your Air Conditioner

-You can now restore power and turn your air conditioner back on.
-If it’s not working properly, give us a call at 239-244-3439.
+It’s safe to restore power and turn your air conditioner back on.
+If it’s not working like it should, reach out to us a call at 239-244-3439.

 Related: Air Conditioner Service: Pay a Little Now, Save Later